Technical Assessment Centres

 We have extensive experience in providing competence assessments or trade tests for both your existing staff and new recruits.
 We customise the assessment to meet your requirements.

 Working with the customer we select the best assessments for the plant and equipment in the business.
 If existing skills-based assessments are not appropriate we develop additional skills-based and/or task-based assessments.
+We can also explore other areas using a tailored professional interview.

 The practical competence approach includes: